Adult-Gerontology Nurse Practitioner Certificate

-Prerequisite: MN 551; can be taken as a corequisite.
+MN 551; can be taken as a corequisite

-This first course in a series of three examines the range of acute and chronic conditions experienced by clients in the primary care setting which are within the scope of practice of the primary care nurse practitioner.
-Students will develop a consistent approach to screening, assessment, utilization of diagnostic procedures, diagnosis, symptom management, disease treatment, and health promotion activities.
+This course examines the range of acute and chronic conditions experienced by clients in the primary care setting which are within the scope of practice of the primary care nurse practitioner.
+You will develop a consistent approach to screening, assessment, utilization of diagnostic procedures, diagnosis, symptom management, disease treatment, and health promotion activities.
 Content builds upon previous diagnostic knowledge and clinical reasoning skills in the development of differential diagnosis and appropriate diagnostic workups.
 Age-appropriate, culturally sensitive, evidence-based plans of care are created.
-Communication skills and cooperative relationships with patients, families, and an intradisciplinary health care team approach are emphasized.
+Communication skills and cooperative relationships with patients, families, and an interdisciplinary health care team approach is emphasized.
 The course explores health promotion and health maintenance approaches and strategies that incorporate individual health beliefs and practices.

 This course will focus on the primary care of clients from age 12 to late adulthood.
 The focus will be on gaining competence in understanding acute and chronic illnesses and their management.
 Health promotion, screening, and risk management is presented as integral to the primary care focus.
 Interdisciplinary team building for the care of the client is introduced.